MUSON-dataset/MUSON/README.md

-# MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation
+# MUSON: A Multimodal Dataset for Socially Compliant Navigation in Urban Environments

 ## Overview